SPONSORED BY: SportsGrub

 “Martin was a good guy,” said Plants, “and I think the reason for that is because he indeed possessed the qualities of leadership, vision and dedication … those very same qualities that are inscribed on his NEPSAC award … the same qualities the council looks for in its award winners.”

 When it comes to the Souders’ family tree, it would appear as though the Plants occupy one of its sturdier branches.
 David, as well as his two older siblings – Ken and Muffy – all proved to be chips off the old block.
 All three attended NEPSAC schools and all three competed in athletics.
 Ken attended Avon Old Farms School (1961) where he played soccer.
 Muffy, meanwhile, went to Greenwich Academy (1970) and competed in field hockey and lacrosse.
-David attended Berwick Academy (1973) and earned All-Fairfield County laurels there for his achievements on the soccer field.
+David attended Brunswick School (1973) and earned All-Fairfield County laurels there for his achievements on the soccer field.

 Now it’s Marjorie Plants turn to place an exclamation point on her family’s athletic exploits – and she’s doing just that.